-Demand growth as a result of EV uptake can easily be accommodated through to 2025 on the basis of existing capacity at GXP and zone substation level.
-We anticipate an upgrade to the GXP capacity between 2025 and 2028.
+Demand growth because of EV uptake can easily be accommodated through to 2025 on the basis of existing capacity at the GXP and zone substation level.
+We anticipate an upgrade to the GXP capacity between 2025 and 2026.
 Due to the low population density of this area, and based on current levels of EV uptake, we do not foresee any capacity constraints in this region for the first half of the planning period.

-Figure 5-16: Studholme GXP load forecast
+Figure 5-17: Studholme GXP load forecast

-Table 5-7: Studholme zone substation load forecast in MW
+Table 5-9: Studholme zone substation load forecast in MW

-Substation N security (MVA) N-1 security (MVA) Branch limit (MVA) 2021 2022 2023 2024 I Studholme GXP 20.00 10.00 11.43 13.50 16.59 17.42 17.89
+Substation N security (MVA) N-1 security (MVA) Branch limit (MVA) 2022 2023 2024 2025 Studholme GXP 20.00 10.00 23.3 15.1 16.5 16.8 17.0

-Fonterra has resource consent for a second dryer at the Studholme dairy factory, but has not applied for additional demand or has indicated to us if or when this will proceed.
-Therefore this step increase does not feature in our load growth forecast.
+Fonterra has resource consent for a second dryer at the Studholme dairy factory but has not applied for additional demand or has indicated to us if or when this will proceed.
+Therefore, this step increase does not feature in our load growth forecast.

-Table 5-8: Studholme security of supply
+Table 5-10: Studholme security of supply

 Zone sub / load centre Actual Target Comment STU_GXP N N-1 Security target is not currently met in accordance with our Security of Supply standard.
-Negotiations with Transpower is underway to replace/upgrade the two supply transformers
+Negotiations with Transpower is underway to replace/upgrade the two supply transformers.

 The existing load on the Studholme GXP is greater than the N-1 security (offered from a single transformer).
-When Bells Pond GXP is taken out of service, the Studholme GXP and zone substation then supply as much load as the Studholme 11 kV distribution feeders to Bells Pond and Cooneys Road can support (voltage constraint).
+When Bells Pond GXP is taken out of service, the Studholme GXP and zone substation then supply as much load as the Studholme 11 kV distribution feeders to Bells Pond and Cooneys Road can support.